StreamlabsSupport/Streamlabs-Desktop/README.md

 3. Try running Streamlabs OBS as administrator.
 4. [Disable 3rd party in-game overlays](#game-crashes-or-drops-fps-while-trying-to-capture-with-streamlabs-obs)

+## Stream goes offline when switching scenes (0kbps bug)

+If you are still experiencing the issue where the encoder fails when switching scenes you will need to open the transition menu and add a new transition of any type.
+Once you have done this simply deleting the previous transition should resolve the issue.
+Gif of how to do this here: https://goo.gl/mgzcBc

 ## Game crashes or drops FPS while trying to capture with Streamlabs OBS